pystardust/ytfzf/README.md

 > Environment variables can be set in many ways.
 You can add them to you ~/.bashrc if you don't want to mention them every time

-For one time settings you can specify the variables as such
+For one time settings you can specify the variables as shown

 ```
-YTFZF_HIST=0 YTFZF_PREF="22" ytfzf  <query>
+YTFZF_HIST=0 YTFZF_PREF="bestvideo[height<=?1080]+bestaudio/best" ytfzf  <query>
 ```
-> This would not include the video in your history and display it in 720p.
+> This will not include this video in your history and display it in a resolution no more than 1080p.

 ## Format